bitcoin/bitcoin/doc/developer-notes.md

 If you are testing something that can run on one machine, run with the `-regtest` option.
 In regression test mode, blocks can be created on demand;
 see [test/functional/](/test/functional) for tests that run in `-regtest` mode.

+### DEBUG_ADDRMAN

+The `--enable-debug` configure option adds `-DDEBUG_ADDRMAN` to the compiler flags.
+You may also enable it manually for a non-debug build by running configure with `-DDEBUG_ADDRMAN` added to your CPPFLAGS, i.e.
+`CPPFLAGS="-DDEBUG_ADDRMAN"`, then build and run bitcoind.

+When set, the `DEBUG_ADDRMAN` flag will automatically enable addrman consistency checks after every <n> operations, the same as using runtime option `-checkaddrman=<n>` where `n=1000`.

+To opt out of addrman consistency checks when running a debug build, or to re-configure the number of operations it runs after, use the `-checkaddrman=<n>` runtime option for `bitcoind`.

 ### DEBUG_LOCKORDER